zyndly/documentation-templates/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 If you have a useful template, feel free to submit a pull request.
+Read through our [contributing guidelines][contributing] to learn about our submission process, coding rules, and more.

+### Code of Conduct

+Help us keep this open and inclusive.
+Please read and follow our [Code of Conduct][codeofconduct].

 ## 📜 License
 This repository is licensed under the MIT License.
 See the `LICENSE` file for details.